oskberg/thermodynamics-simulation/README.txt

 	The parameters ``separations`` in the run method slows down the code a fair bit so do not have it set to true unless this data is specifically wanted.

-	The graphs produced will probably differ slightly in colour compared to the ones in the lab report